A Trip to the Alpine..Stitch Tutorial

 The Alpine stitch

-The alpine stitch, or the rasied ripple stitch, is a beautiful, elegant, and easy stitch with a raised texture.
+The alpine stitch, or the raised ripple stitch, is a beautiful, elegant, and easy stitch with a raised texture.
 It is wonderful for scarves, blankets, jackets, purses and so much more!

-I found this stitch rather recently when I was planning out my husband’s Christmas gift.
-He loves Celtic looking items, but I didn’t want to do a Celtic weave because I only had two skeins of the teal color that he liked so much and that stitch takes a lot of yarn!
+I found this stitch rather recently when I was planning out a Christmas gift. the recipient loved Celtic looking items, but I didn’t want to do a Celtic weave because I only had two skeins of the teal color that they liked so much.
+The Alpine stitch takes a lot of yarn.
+However this stitch is definitely worth it with 3 dimensional texture.

 To do this stitch you need to know how to chain, single crochet, double crochet, and what a front post stitch is.
 (I’ll explain what a front post stitch is, if you don’t)